 Any children who were missing from care or away from placement without authorisation for any length of time between 1 April 2014 and 31 March 2015 should be recorded.
 This includes children who were missing from care or away from placement without authorisation before the start of the year if the episode was ongoing into the year.
+(See section headed 'missing children and unauthorised absences' within section 2.2.7 for details of how to complete the placement type for children missing at 31 March 2014).

 It also includes children who went missing from care or away from placement without authorisation during the year and where the episode continued after 31 March 2015, as well as those who returned during the year.

-Further details on supporting children who are missing or away from placement without authorisation are provided in revised statutory guidance on children who runaway or go missing from home or care, published in January 2014:
+Further details on supporting children who are missing or away from placement without authorisation are provided in revised statutory guidance on children who runaway or go missing from home or care, published in January 2014.